Ignazio Prota

 Ignazio Prota (15 September 1690 – January 1748) was an Italian composer and music educator.
 He was the father of composer Tommaso Prota and the grandfather of composer Gabriele Prota.

-Prota was born and died in Naples.
+Prota was born and died in Naples, Kingdom of Naples.
 He taught for many years at the Conservatorio di Sant'Onofrio a Porta Capuana in Naples where two of his students were composers Matteo Capranica and Niccolò Jommelli.
 He wrote mainly sacred music and produced 3 operas.